esnet/pond/docs/series.md

 **Returns**: <code>number</code> - The mean
 **Params**

-- fieldSpec <code>String</code> - The field to find the mean of within the collection
+- fieldSpec <code>string</code> - Column or columns to look up.
+If you need to retrieve multiple deep nested values that ['can.be', 'done.with', 'this.notation'].
+A single deep value with a string.like.this.
+If not supplied, all columns will be aggregated.

 <a name="TimeSeries+median"></a>